btrzcodes/legacy-training-java-zooplus/web-page-generator-kata/README.md

 ## Description:
 ### Context
-We currently have system that generates static web pages for our website.
+We currently have a system that generates static web pages for our website.
 One of those pages is the Users Biography page where it is displayed valuable information about our registered users.

 ### Business requirements
 They have hired us to add new features to the Users Biography page: